 - a.
 Civil Litigation Department: Responsible for providing legal advice to Government ministries, departments and agencies in all civil and Constitutional matters, conducting arbitrations, representing the national government in all civil and Constitutional proceedings, representing County governments in civil matters when such representation is sought, facilitating the resolution of civil claims and taking up public interest litigation. - b.
 Government Transactions Division: Responsible for advising, negotiating and reviewing financing agreements, procurement contracts, commercial contracts, Memoranda of Understanding and Cabinet Memoranda. - c.
 International Law Division: Responsible for advising, negotiating, drafting, vetting and reviewing regional and international instruments on behalf of the government.
 The division also coordinates matters on international judicial cooperation on criminal matters and represents the government in international arbitration cases before courts and tribunals. - d.
 Legislative Drafting Department: Responsible for drafting of legislation for the implementation of the Constitution and the drafting of other prioritized legislation and relevant subsidiary legislation.
 The Department also drafts Gazette Notices for the Government; advises Government on legislative and other legal matters; coordinates publication of legislative supplement of the Kenya Gazette and conducts law revision under Revision of Laws Act. - e.
 Legal Advisory and Research Division: Responsible for provision of timely and effective legal advice and opinions across government at National and County levels and to constitutional commission on implementation of the constitution and relevant legislations.
 The division also provide legal oversight over the library function, development of practice guidelines for counsel deployed in MDAs and coordinate specialized training to the technical cadre as well as facilitate knowledge management for OAG&DOJ. - f.
 Registrar General Department: Mandated to oversee registration of Marriages, Registration of Societies, Registration of Books and Newspapers, Registration of Coat of Arms and the Registration of Adoptions. - g.
-Public Trustee (Administrator General) Department: Established under Public Trustee Act Cap.168 of the Laws of Kenya.
-Responsible for matters related to custodianship and Administration of deceased's estates and minors' trusts.
-The department is also responsible for distribution of Civil Servants Group Accident claims to dependants and custody of wills.
+Public Trustee (Administrator General) Department: Established under Public Trustee Act Cap.168 of the Laws of Kenya and is responsible for matters related to administration of estates of deceased persons and trusts.
+The Department is also responsible for administration of accident compensation and other insurance proceeds in respect to estates of the deceased persons and registration and custodianship of wills.